jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/vcopy - a dedicated tool for local and cloud synchronization of Qiqqa libraries.md

 [+](https://news.ycombinator.com/vote?id=23268703&how=up&goto=item%3Fid%3D23259476) [jonathanoliver](https://news.ycombinator.com/user?id=jonathanoliver) [on May 22, 2020](https://news.ycombinator.com/item?id=23268703)

-He and Martin Sustrik both created ZeroMQ.
-Then after that, they saw some of the limits of ZMQ and created nanomsg.
+He and Martin Sustrik both created [ZeroMQ](https://zeromq.org/).
+Then after that, they saw some of the limits of [ZeroMQ](https://zeromq.org/) and created [nanomsg](https://github.com/nanomsg/nanomsg).
 It's excited to see what cool stuff they were working on.
-It's a little hard to see ZeroMQ become abandonware from them.
-That said, the community is solid and supportive around ZeroMQ which actually I would say is the best part.
+It's a little hard to see [ZeroMQ](https://zeromq.org/) become abandonware from them.
+That said, the community is solid and supportive around [ZeroMQ](https://zeromq.org/) which actually I would say is the best part.
 In other words, you can tell if a project has staying power when the original creator no longer has to be there to maintain it.

 ---

 [+](https://news.ycombinator.com/vote?id=23259955&how=up&goto=item%3Fid%3D23259476) [jkarneges](https://news.ycombinator.com/user?id=jkarneges) [on May 21, 2020](https://news.ycombinator.com/item?id=23259955)

-If the ZeroMQ community seems quieter lately it's because things work well and there's not much left to do within the project's intentionally limited scope. [libzmq](https://github.com/zeromq/libzmq) is certainly maintained.
+If the [ZeroMQ](https://zeromq.org/) community seems quieter lately it's because things work well and there's not much left to do within the project's intentionally limited scope. [libzmq](https://github.com/zeromq/libzmq) is certainly maintained.

-Our company has been using ZeroMQ for over 8 years.
+Our company has been using [ZeroMQ](https://zeromq.org/) for over 8 years.
 We'll be putting out another ZeroMQ-based open source project soon too.

 ---

 [+](https://news.ycombinator.com/vote?id=23259765&how=up&goto=item%3Fid%3D23259476) [trevyn](https://news.ycombinator.com/user?id=trevyn) [on May 21, 2020](https://news.ycombinator.com/item?id=23259765)

-I think they’re slightly different solutions — ZeroMQ works without a broker, RabbitMQ requires a server process.
+I think they’re slightly different solutions — [ZeroMQ](https://zeromq.org/) works without a broker, RabbitMQ requires a server process.

-If you use the brokerless model, there was a bit of drama over ZeroMQ — the original technical developer (Martin Sustrik) left and created a successor, [nanomsg](https://github.com/nanomsg/nanomsg), with what he learned.
+If you use the brokerless model, there was a bit of drama over [ZeroMQ](https://zeromq.org/) — the original technical developer (Martin Sustrik) left and created a successor, [nanomsg](https://github.com/nanomsg/nanomsg), with what he learned.
 At some point, Martin lost interest, and Garrett D’Amore took over maintenance and did a rewrite called [nng](https://github.com/nanomsg/nng).
-Both the old nanomsg and [nng](https://github.com/nanomsg/nng) are maintained, with nng being somewhat actively developed, but also fairly “complete”, so there’s not a lot of excitement like you see with some projects. ;) nanomsg and nng are essentially wire-compatible, so you can mix and match depending on bindings availability for your language.
+Both the old [nanomsg](https://github.com/nanomsg/nanomsg) and [nng](https://github.com/nanomsg/nng) are maintained, with [nng](https://github.com/nanomsg/nng) being somewhat actively developed, but also fairly “complete”, so there’s not a lot of excitement like you see with some projects. ;) [nanomsg](https://github.com/nanomsg/nanomsg) and [nng](https://github.com/nanomsg/nng) are essentially wire-compatible, so you can mix and match depending on bindings availability for your language.

 ---

 [+](https://news.ycombinator.com/vote?id=23261945&how=up&goto=item%3Fid%3D23259476) [dirtydroog](https://news.ycombinator.com/user?id=dirtydroog) [on May 21, 2020](https://news.ycombinator.com/item?id=23261945)

-Yes, my handwavy reading of the situation was that he left due to issues with zeromq that he couldn't/wasn't allowed to 'fix'.
+Yes, my handwavy reading of the situation was that he left due to issues with [ZeroMQ](https://zeromq.org/) that he couldn't/wasn't allowed to 'fix'.
 Then Peter Hintjens unfortunately died a few years back.
-I haven't heard about nng, so thanks for that, I'll check it out.
+I haven't heard about [nng](https://github.com/nanomsg/nng), so thanks for that, I'll check it out.

-ZeroMQ certainly isn't perfect, for example there's no way to tell if a message was successfully written to a PUB socket, or if it was dropped (just one minor issue)
+[ZeroMQ](https://zeromq.org/) certainly isn't perfect, for example there's no way to tell if a message was successfully written to a PUB socket, or if it was dropped (just one minor issue)

 [https://stackoverflow.com/questions/13891682/detect-dropped-...](https://stackoverflow.com/questions/13891682/detect-dropped-messages-in-zeromq-queues)